I had never seen this many people in my entire life.

 It turned out that one of her daughters was running the marathon.
 She was an OKC native, and she knew the city like the back of her hand.
 When I tentatively suggested that perhaps I might be a little lost, she said, “Oh, honey!
 I’ll take you to the finish line, no problem!
 I’m just heading that way myself, actually, so I can show you the way.”
 With that, this sweet older lady (whose name I never did get) started out across the street with me in tow.

 We took the “scenic route,” since we had several hours to kill.
-She asked me a lot of questions about what college I went to, what we did there, etc., and in return, she told me about her family and her grandchildren.
+She asked me a lot of questions about what college I went to, what we did there, etc, and in return, she told me about her family and her grandchildren.
 Periodically, she would interrupt the conversation by saying, “Oh, this place is wonderful—they serve the best Italian food.”
 Or, “Let’s just run up these steps, and I’ll show you this cool little rooftop restaurant up here.”
 She knew all the back ways around the city, all the special little spots that only someone really familiar with the area would know about.

 And then, when we arrived at Coffee Slingers, she said, “Now, you order something, and I’ll pay for you.”
 When I began to protest, she said, “No, I insist.”
 So, she bought me coffee, and after we drank our cappuccinos, she sent me on my way to the finish line a block down the road.
 I never saw her again.

 Looking back on this experience, I don’t think that finding this generous and helpful lady among the thousands and thousands who were at the race was an accident at all.
 I am sure that God either directed me to her or sent her my way, knowing that I was hopelessly lost.
 I should have planned ahead instead of jumping straight in without thinking.
 It didn’t even cross my mind that I had no idea where I was going or what I was doing—I just went and did it with a dangerously happy-go-lucky mindset.
 It probably wasn’t the wisest decision I have ever made in my life.
-I should at least have looked at a map.
+I should have at least looked at a map.

 Proverbs 13:16 says, “Every prudent man dealeth with knowledge …. “ The New Living Translation renders it this way: “Wise people think before they act ….”
 My mistake in this situation was that I really didn’t think—at all.
 I jumped into a decision without considering any of the details.